Vikcoc/PlatformThingie/README.md

 Outlines should be:
 1. Log in with providers like Google, Microsoft, etc.
 2. Manage users and access rights in one service.
-3. Manage inventory and export necessary rights to previous app.
+3. Manage inventory.
-4. Manage aquisitions and export purchased products to previous app and necessary rights to first app.
-5. Manage disposal and import inventory from second app and export necessary rights to first app.
+4. Manage the specification of the items held in the inventory, and the access rights required.